 On a quest for cheap shipping?
 Booking your transport in advance and being flexible in your dates can help keep reduce costs.

 - Plan ahead.
-For the best price, book your transport at least 2 weeks in advance of your trip.
+To get the best cost to ship a vehicle cross county, ensure you book your transport at least 2 weeks in advance of your trip.
 Last minute trips or shipments that need to be there “yesterday” will always cost more.